-The Delaware Department of Finance’s mission is to promote Delaware’s fiscal heath fairly and efficiently by forecasting, generating, collecting and accounting for funds critical to essential government services.
+The Delaware Department of Finance’s mission is to promote Delaware’s fiscal health fairly and efficiently by forecasting, generating, collecting and accounting for funds critical to essential government services.

 The Cabinet Secretary of Finance is the state’s Chief Financial Officer and is the central source for economic and fiscal policy and management of financial resources.
 The Office of the Secretary provides economic data, revenue and legislative analyses and public information services.
 The office also provides the three operating divisions with managerial and technical support in achieving department-wide goals.